PhantomCoderHaha/PiaNoteTakingApp/README.md

 In the **Versions** panel, tap **+ v** to create a new empty version of a section, or long-press an existing version pill to copy it.
 Each version has its own independent note sequence — useful for trying a different melody over the same structure.

 ### 7. Save your work
 Your songs save automatically to your browser.
 To back up or move to another device, tap **Export session** on the gallery screen to download a `.json` file.
 Use **Import session** to restore it.
+You can also use this to export between devices (since I didn't make a server to host user data - all of this is hosted in github pages).

 ---